axaroth/online-offline-ps/packages/oops.staticdump/trunk/oops/staticdump/README.txt

         a content are called.
 You can register more IExtensionDumper and the tipical use case is to dump secondary views, for example a html page containing the list of images present in the content.

+Configuration

+    portal_dumper contains the configuration with which you can create a static version of the portal.
+    A configuration contains different parameters:

+        filesystem_target

+            The base folder where the files are saved, the folder will be served with ah http server (like apache or the internal serve-static)

+        html_base

+            The url at which the site will be served

+        theme

+            The portal skin theme used

+        dump_configuration_name

+            The Transmogrifier configuration

+        html5

+            If True save the html5 manifest

+        pdf

+            If it is False will disable the pdf pipeline (used only if it's in the transmogrifier dumper configuration).
+            To disable you have to explicitly add the properties to the configuration otherwise the pipeline is always active.

+        theme_folders

+            File system paths of theme resources

+        file_types

+            Portal types of file contents to dump

+        image_types

+            Portal types of image contents to dump